 Yuna panics, as if worried that she might have been interrupting, and then she smiles.
 "Is it Paine?
 Rikku told me."

 "Oh, I'm sorry.
 Was that supposed to be private?"

-Baralai blinks, surprised by the depth of her serious sincerity, and he laughs.
+Baralai blinks, surprised by the depth of her apology, and laughs.
 "No. You don't have to apologize.
 I'm only teasing."